wp-plugins/music-store/readme.txt

 == Upgrade Notice ==

+= 1.0.17 =

+* Allows to use friendly URLs for the products, or not, from the store's settings.
+* Selects a smaller image as covers of products, to increase the loading speed of pages of the store, and products.

+Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
+Contact us if you need further information: http://wordpress.dwbooster.com/support

 = 1.0.16 =

 * Includes changes in the store's layouts, and modifies the interface for the songs edition.
 The premium version of the plugin allows selling products exclusively.

-Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
-Contact us if you need further information: http://wordpress.dwbooster.com/support

 = 1.0.15 =
 * Corrects an open redirect vulnerability